KrystalCoding/GuessTheColors/README.md

 - Images
     - When the navigation link titled Images is clicked, it leads to the page containing a responsive grid of inspirational photos.
     - The purpose of these photos is to ease the user by letting them know their experience of owning a shy dog is understood and shared by other people.
-It is also mean to inspire action to join the meet ups.
+It is also meant to inspire action to join the meet-ups.

 ![images grid screenshot](assets/images/images-screenshot.png)

 - Sign Up Form
-    - When the navigation link titled Sign Up is clicked, it leads to the page containing the sign up form.
+    - When the navigation link titled Sign Up is clicked, it leads to the page containing the sign-up form.
     - The purpose of this form is to gather information on which meet ups the user is interested in joining.
     -The sign up form consists of:
         - A header, LET'S GET YOU SIGNED UP!